-Table 2: Comparison for a fixed level of fault-tolerance (n = 24, r = 1)
+Table 2: Comparison for n = 24, r = 1

 From this table, we notice that the amount of redundancy for a shadowed system is much higher than that of a parity system or a system using IDA.
 This means a much smaller capacity out of the available space.
 This also means that less parallelism is available for striping.
 This is reflected in the lower transfer speedup of shadowed systems when compared to either parity systems or IDA systems.
 For write accesses, the seek time is the same for all three approaches.
 The seek time for read accesses, however, is different; shadowing is the best followed by IDA and then parity.